Type; a Design Space

 The Design Space

-Interpolations are build on axis and these axis form a space — a design space.
-Within this space every possible point can be accessed, and every point is a version of a typeface.
+Interpolations are built on an axis, forming a design space.
+Within this space, every possible point can be accessed, and each point represents a version of a typeface.

-Thinking in terms of a design space rather than in one font can be purposeful.
-The focus shifts from one option, to a landscape of a large ragne of possible versions of a shape.
-However, it can be also tricky since every form is connected and therefore every potential error is as well.
+Thinking in terms of a design space rather than a single font can be purposeful.
+The focus shifts from one option to a landscape of a wide range of possible shape versions.
+However, it can also be tricky because every form is connected, meaning potential errors are as well.

-The underlying idea of the Spezia’s is to build a vast design space.
-Spezia is a two dimensional space, Spezia Serif is a three dimensional space.
+The underlying idea of Spezia is to create a vast design space.
+Spezia is a two-dimensional space, while Spezia Serif is a three-dimensional space.

 Spezia Font Luzi Type Foundry